mauriciojost/zino-arduino/README.md

 [![Build Status](https://api.travis-ci.org/mauriciojost/zino-arduino.svg)](https://travis-ci.org/mauriciojost/zino-arduino)

-Some details:
+## Some details

+About this project:

-- it is **operational** (it was fully implemented at least twice, and is right now running at home taking care of my small basil plant)
+- it is **operational** (it was fully implemented at least twice, and is right now running at home taking care of my small basil)

 - hardware is based on the [Arduino Pro Mini](https://www.arduino.cc/en/Main/ArduinoBoardProMini) board, which costs less than 3 euros